draddo11/100-days-of-code/r4-log.md

 ## 6 improved the forms decided to go with bootsrap

-## 7 working to improve the ux by optimizing the lenght of the text box
+## 7 working to improve the ux by optimizing the lenght of the text

+## 8  addded a working textarea and